chasemuss/Kargaroth/Important Events/9 Cleaning up Quest Log.md

 We get to her office and tell her about [[Solumn]]'s relationship with [[Byvitar, the Trickster]].
 After that explanation, she starts scrying [[Vera]] and tells us that she is in a caravan with a [[Blue Crusade]] emblem.
 Cecelia then gives [[Meridian]] the knowledge of Vera's location.

+With that, Meridian tries to teleport us to Vera but throws us off course and we land in the ocean, with [[Azrael]] sinking us because he has the bronze armor.
+While sinking, Meridian cast teleport again and got us on target to Vera.
+We find her and Solumn talks with her in regards to her weapon.